BusolaAM/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This README file is for the C-pointers_arrays_strings project
+This README file lsis for the C-pointers_arrays_strings project